bmcmurray/hekyll/README.md

 - Allow users to commit and publish their presentations through GitHub using GitHub Pages.
 - Provide a good print stylesheet so that a user can print to PDF when conferences ask for slide decks.
 - Provide a simple slideshow mode for generating quick, regular slide shows (simple cross-fades between slides without the need to individually position each slide "Prezi-style."
+- Provide an easy way of dropping in new presentation themes.

 ## How to Use Hekyll